neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 - $X$ (a zebra)
 - $Y$ (a horse)

-The right hand side features this term:
+The RHS features this term:

 <center>
 <img src="https://drive.google.com/uc?id=1iRior0WTK5eOamzMIuVw-d6472bSbBAz" width="200"/>
 </center>

-This term measures our ability to draw one zebra out of all the zebras.
-This equation tries to recognise whether our created zebra is real or fake.
+This term measures our ability to recognise whether our created zebra is real or fake.
+We draw one zebra out of all the zebras and pass it through the discriminator.

-The right hand side also features this term:
+Now for the next term:

 <center>
 <img src="https://drive.google.com/uc?id=1WM6QtgZf6WRqFYj_lSSXXkyNRjIxO2QP" width="250"/>
 </center>

-This particular term measures our ability to take a horse and turn it into a zebra.
-This equation tries to recognise whether our created zebra is real or fake.
+This term measures our ability to take a horse and turn it into a zebra.
+We draw one horse out of all the generated horses and pass it through the discriminator.

-Now we do the first term minus the second term.
-Ignoring the logs this gives us the adversial loss equation we saw above.
+Now we do the first term plus the second term.
+This gives us the adversial loss equation we saw above.

-### Cycle Consistency Loss:
+## Cycle Consistency Loss:

+Here's the loss function for cycle consistency loss:

 <center>
 <img src="https://drive.google.com/uc?id=1Hr12uqBUfjwskg0TZ0LuPZELIG_X1AOo" width="400"/>
 </center>

-If we look at the first term:
+Let's look at the first term:

 <center>
 <img src="https://drive.google.com/uc?id=1rfj_Z_mPYc334nXqpJqJc7QIcwPO64Rb" width="250"/>